-The school will work with the IT systems administrator and the Internet Service Provider to ensure that systems to protect pupils are reviewed and improved.
-If staff or pupils discover unsuitable sites, the URL must be reported to the e-safety Coordinator.
+The school works with the IT systems administrator and the Internet Service Provider to ensure that systems to protect pupils are reviewed and improved.
+If staff or pupils discover unsuitable sites, the URL is reported to the e-safety Coordinator.

 This task requires both educational and technical experience.
-Senior staff will ensure that regular checks are made to ensure that the filtering methods selected are appropriate, effective and reasonable.
+Senior staff ensure that regular checks are made to ensure that the filtering methods selected are appropriate, effective and reasonable.